cekocvetkov/remote-sensing/README.md

 # Full Stack Solution for Remote Sensing Object and Tree Detection

+This project uses Git Large File Storage.
+Before running the applications, you need to set it up with `git lfs install` and download the files with `git pull lfs`
 ## Start the project with docker

 All the images are pushed in a public dockerhub repository.
 To start the app simply execute: